 King Arthur’s Story

 Some people say Arthur was nothing but a story, a mythical make-believe person.
 Others think he was totally real, though obviously embellished.
-Whether there was a King Arthur or not, the facts behind the story are this: Britain was being overrun in the 5th century after Christ by Viking and Germanic tribes and the Picts from Scotland.
+Was King Arthur real?
+We may never know, but Viking and Germanic tribes, as well as the Picts from Scotland were really invading Britain in the 5th century after Christ.
+Britain was overrun.

-- Today’s Arthurian legends are based on Sir Thomas Malory, an English knight from the 1400’s, who wrote the stories while a prisoner in someone’s drafty castle.
-The oldest Arthurian references in existence though go back much further to monks who wrote the history of England before 1000 AD.
+- Today’s Arthurian legends stem from Sir Thomas Malory, an English knight from the 1400’s.
+He wrote the stories while serving a prison sentence in someone’s drafty castle.
+The oldest Arthurian references in existence go back much further to monks who wrote the history of England before 1000 AD.

 - Art based on the Arthur legends is plentiful.
 Take a tour through some artists who painted in this theme.